 To help you stay focused, we prepared a comprehensive checklist to help you organize your in-person or hybrid event.
-Some items of this checklist are also applicable to virtual events.
+Some items of this checklist are also applicable to the planning process of virtual events.

 The steps are presented in the chronological order in which they need to be addressed.
 Keep in mind that many elements affect each other and sometimes a few items must be tackled in parallel.

 Small one-day virtual conferences or webinars can be organized alone.
 Larger in-person or hybrid events will require multiple committee members to which tasks are delegated for efficiency.

 If your event is hybrid, it is recommended to have one team for the on-site and one for the online experience.
 This will avoid problems on the day of the event since organizers will be able to focus on their area of expertise without being confused between the on-site and virtual attendees.

 2. Do a kick-off meeting will all committee members

 Kick off the event organization with all members and make sure everyone is aware of their responsibilities.
 Share a list with all members, including their role and their contact information.
 Set up a Slack channel to communicate if necessary.